-The Ministry of Labour and Social Affairs (MoLSA), as the central body of public administration, represents the CR in issues to do with the labour-law, social security, and social care, and handles state assets.
+Ministry of Labour and Social Affairs – The Ministry of Labour and Social Affairs (MoLSA), as the central body of public administration, represents the CR in matters relating to labour law, social security and social care, and manages state assets.
 MoLSA has been promoting responsible public procurement since 2014.
 As a public administration body, it deems it important that funds for responsible public procurement are spent in accordance with MoLSA’s priorities both in the social and environmental areas.

 MoLSA activities concerning responsible public procurement

-MoLSA tries to improve the current situation through activities under the “Support for the Implementation and Development of Socially Responsible Public Procurement“ project.
+MoLSA tries to improve the current situation through activities under the “Support for the Implementation and Development of Socially Responsible Public Procurement” Project.

-Lesy České republiky, s.p. – Lesy České republiky, s.p. search for, and wherever appropriate, apply social and environmental aspects in their orders and, among other things, strive to improve the position of forest workers in the CR.
-The organization aims to ensure decent working conditions for forest workers, and, in a broader context promote this job as a traditional employment opportunity that represents an inseparable part of the support provided to people living in rural areas.
+Lesy České republiky, s.p. – Lesy České republiky, s.p. search for, and wherever appropriate, apply social and environmental aspects in their requirements and, among other things, strive to improve the position of forest workers in the CR.
+The organisation aims to ensure decent working conditions for forest workers, and, in a broader context promote this job as a traditional employment opportunity that represents an inseparable part of the support provided to people living in rural areas.

 Masaryk University – Masaryk University makes use of efficient procedures that help it target quality of the performance demanded and also consider social and environmental aspects when placing orders.
 For instance, several dynamic purchasing systems to acquire common and generally available goods and services have been put in place.
 Thanks to them, small and medium-sized suppliers may take part in partial public procurement, as well.

 University of Chemistry and Technology – This contracting authority focuses, in particular, on promoting fair supplier relationships as well as decent working conditions, use of environmental-friendly materials, products and procedures, supporting SMEs and regional suppliers, as well as ethical purchasing.